What Does an Architect Do?

-The various options presented to you may evoke different aesthetics, parts of which may eventually be incorporated into the actual design.
-This stage is for considering major decisions such as layout and functionality, rather than the minutiae of finishes (e.g., don’t worry about the height of your baseboards at this meeting, or picking a perfect shade of white).
-The meeting should give you a lot to think about and talk through with your friends, family, and anyone else who wants a say in your renovation plans.
+This stage is for considering major decisions such as layout and functionality, rather than the details of finishes. (e.g., don’t worry about the height of your baseboards, or picking a perfect shade of white).
+Discuss this information with your friends, family, and anyone else who have a say in your renovation plans.

-While you are in the permitting/approvals phase, you should also begin the bidding process for a general contractor.
+In the permitting/approvals phase, you should begin the competitive bidding process for a general contractor.
 Larger projects with detailed drawings can benefit from the opinions of Sweeten general contractors who can point out any areas that aren’t included in the plans.

-Step 3a: Permits and approvals (2 weeks to 3 months)
+Step 3a: Permits and approvals (2 weeks–3 months)

-Once your architect has created the schematic designs, you can begin the process of submitting them to the appropriate groups for approval.
-In a full-service project, your architect will be the coordinator for all aspects of the permitting and approvals process.
+Once schematic designs are in hand, submit them to the appropriate groups for approval.
+In a full-service project, your architect coordinates all aspects of the permitting and approvals process.

-In New York City, apartment renovations inevitably must pass board review, in both condos and co-ops.
+In New York City, apartment renovations must pass board review, in both condos and co-ops.
 While condos tend to be more lenient, each apartment building will have specific processes for obtaining board approval.
-Buildings typically have alteration agreements that you can review prior to beginning the process so that you understand what is commonly required.
-In buildings with more stringent rules, they may require you use a specific architect to create the drawings that the board will review.
+Buildings typically have alteration agreements that you can review so that you understand what is commonly required.
+In buildings with more stringent rules, they may require you use a specific architect to create the drawings for the board to review.

 Your architect will also obtain the proper permits from the city; this applies to apartments as well as houses.
-In New York City, this is the Department of Buildings, and for buildings that fall in landmarked areas, the Landmarks Preservation Commission would also need to be contacted.
+In New York City, this is the Department of Buildings.
+For buildings located in landmarked areas, the Landmarks Preservation Commission would also need to be contacted.

-Note that this phase is the one over which you have the least control.
+You have the least control during this phase.
 Once your architect submits the applications, you are waiting for the board to convene, or the city to review your plans.
-The initial review may generate additional requests for more documentation or changes, or, if you start making changes late in the process, plans may need to be redrawn and resubmitted for approval.
+The initial review may generate additional requests for more documentation or changes.
+If you start making changes late in the process, plans may need to be redrawn and resubmitted for approval.

 Step 3b: Hiring a general contractor (1–2 weeks)

 When looking for the right general contractor, your architect can play a crucial role in the hiring process; many architects prefer to be very involved.
-“We can review the bids and point out discrepancies between different estimates,” Shannon explains.
+“We can review the bids and point out discrepancies between different estimates,” Shannon said.
 “We also may ask slightly different questions than the client based on our experience in the industry.
-For example, “What is the contractor’s process for handling a change during construction?”
-“What is their preferred form of communication?”
-“What is the payment schedule?”
+For example, ‘What is the contractor’s process for handling a change during construction?’
+‘Is there a preferred form of communication?’ and ‘What is the payment schedule?'”

-The earlier you bring in a contractor, the earlier you can get a sense of the actual costs of the project.
-It’s important not to wait too long to bring in a contractor since you want him/her to be able to evaluate the details of the design and provide accurate cost estimating.
+The earlier you bring in a contractor, the earlier you can get a sense of the actual home remodeling costs.
+It’s important not to wait too long to bring in a contractor since you want them to be able to evaluate the details of the design and provide accurate cost estimating.
 This allows you to be ready to begin construction as soon as all the approvals and permits come through.

 Step 4: Construction administration

-Depending on your agreement with your architect, he or she may be involved in varying degrees throughout the construction phase of your project.
-The architect will make regular visits to the work site and be in touch with the contractor for troubleshooting, along with making sure the designs are implemented correctly.
+Depending on your agreement with your architect, they may be involved in varying degrees throughout the construction phase of your project.
+The architect will make regular visits to the worksite, troubleshoot with the contractor, and ensure designs are implemented correctly.
 In a full-service project, the architect will be the project manager throughout the process until completion—basically, until all the bureaucratic paperwork has been closed out, and the contractor is finished with the renovated space.